ChrisRuff/ChoreAssistant/custom_components/chore_assistant/README.md

 ## Configuration File

-The integration stores chores in `custom_components/chore_assistant/chores.yaml`.
+The integration stores chores in `chore_assistant_chores.yaml` in your Home Assistant configuration directory.
 You can manually edit this file, but it's recommended to use the services for consistency.

 ## Troubleshooting